 What broth should I use for poutine gravy?▼

-I use a boxed broth I have come to like after trying a lot of them, and the beef bouillon paste is what gives the gravy its deep, beefy flavour.
+I use a boxed broth I have come to like after trying a lot of them, and the beef bouillon paste is what gives the gravy its deep, beefy flavor.
 Canned broth is traditional for poutine if you can find one you like — the bouillon does the heavy lifting either way.

 Can I Make Poutine Gravy in Advance?